Your membership has expired

 Re-activate

-Google is a company that runs on consumer data.
-It uses details about your activity to target ads, build new services, develop algorithms, and perform other business functions.
-Completely avoiding the company’s data collection machinery is extremely difficult, but it’s not hard to place some limits on how Google gathers and uses your data.
+Completely avoiding the company’s data collection machinery may not be possible, but it’s easy to place some limits on how Google gathers and uses your data.

-The first step is to take advantage of Google’s own privacy settings, and you can fine-tune them with a bit more precision thanks to some recent updates.
+You can do that by taking advantage of Google’s privacy settings, and you can fine-tune them with a bit more precision these days, thanks to some recent updates.
 There are also several outside tools you can use to take more control.

 Turn Off the Master Privacy Control

-If you’ve been feeling guilty about neglecting your diary, you can rest easy: If a setting called Web & App Activity is turned on, Google keeps one for you.
+Have you been neglecting your diary?
+Rest easy.
+If you have a setting called Web & App Activity turned on, Google is keeping one for you.

-You can see this data for yourself, with granular details about your activity on Google products such as Search, Chrome, Android, and Google Assistant.
-This includes your whereabouts, websites you’ve gone to, the apps you’ve used on your phone, and your search history, along with exact time stamps for all this behavior.
+You can see this data for yourself, and if you’ve never looked before, the level of detail is shocking.
+You’ll find granular details about your activity on Search, Chrome, Android, Google Assistant, and more, including details such as your location, websites you’ve gone to, and the apps you’ve used on your phone, along with exact timestamps for all this behavior.

 More on Digital Privacy

 Google has introduced a few new controls for Web & App activity.
-You can tell it to exclude browsing data and other information from Google Chrome, and exclude any voice data the company collects if you use Google Assistant.
+For example, you can tell Google to exclude browsing data and other information from Google Chrome, along with any voice data the company collects if you use Google Assistant.

 Turn Off Location History—for Real This Time

-But in August 2018, Google users learned that the company continued to collect location data regardless of how they adjusted that setting.
-Internal email uncovered in a subsequent court case revealed that even Google’s own employees worried this was inappropriate.
+Years ago, a description of Google’s Location History read: “With Location History off, the places you go are no longer stored."
+Unfortunately, that wasn’t true.
+In August 2018, Google users learned the company continued to collect location data regardless of how they adjusted that setting.
+Internal emails uncovered in a subsequent court case revealed that even Google’s own employees worried this was inappropriate.

 Set It and Forget It—or Delete Data Now